What Are FHA Multifamily Loans And Who Is Eligible?

 For Commercial Investors

-If you’re a commercial investor, the owner-occupied program isn’t for you.
+If you’re a commercial investor looking to buy a property you won’t live in, or if you want a property with five or more units, the owner-occupied program isn’t for you.
 The FHA also has commercial loan programs that might better suit your financing needs.

-Rocket Mortgage® doesn’t offer financing for those seeking to buy 5 or more units.
+Rocket Mortgage® doesn’t offer financing for those seeking to buy five or more units.

 How Does An Owner-Occupied FHA Multifamily Loan Work?

-Certain things about applying for an owner-occupied multifamily home of 4 units or less are the same as applying for a home with a single unit.
+Certain aspects of applying for an owner-occupied multifamily home of four units or less are the same as applying for a home with a single unit.
 You’re going to be qualified based on your credit score, income and existing debts along with the appraisal.
 However, there are two primary differences when dealing with a home with multiple units.

 The first distinction is that rental income is used to determine qualification.
 This makes sense because the reason to buy extra units is usually to rent them out.
 Secondly, because buying additional units costs more money, loan limits are higher with each additional unit added to the property.